 Here are some key questions to consider:

-• Who will be responsible for medical decisions during labor and delivery?
-Outline who will make medical decisions if unforeseen complications arise.
+- Who will make medical decisions during labor and delivery?
+Even with close bonds, legal and medical authority should be clear.
 The surrogate typically has autonomy over decisions related to her own health, while the intended parents may have input on decisions affecting the baby.

 Postpartum Recovery and Support